Future Chippenham - Urban Expansion and Road Building

 There are useful documents linked from the 'Reference Library' page.
 A few are also linked below:

-The Neighbourhood plan Steering Group and advisers have also produced the report in this Agenda pack (see pages 19-37) to Chippenham Town Council to inform responses to the Local Plan Review Consultation.
+The Neighbourhood plan Steering Group and advisers produced the report in this Agenda pack (see pages 19-37) to Chippenham Town Council to inform responses to the Local Plan Review Consultation.

 2015 Housing Sites Review